lizardfs/documentation/source/glossary/x.rst

   IRIX, and only with specialized hardware.

-  A notable XFS user, NASA Advanced Supercomputing Division, takes advantage of these capabilities deploying two 300+ terabyte XFS filesystems on two SGI Altix archival storage servers, each of which is directly attached to multiple Fibre Channel disk arrays.
+  A notable XFS user, NASA Advanced Supercomputing Division, takes advantage of these capabilities deploying two 300+ terrabyte XFS filesystems on two SGI Altix archival storage servers, each of which is directly attached to multiple Fibre Channel disk arrays.